-Directed by then-husband Roger Vadim, written by him and Terry Southern from the comic by Jean-Claude Forest and Claude Brule, "Barbarella" definitely accomplishes its purpose of making Jane into a major sex symbol.
-For years and years thereafter, though, Fonda almost never mentioned it again except when asked about it directly.
+Directed by Fonda's then-husband Roger Vadim, written by Vadim and Terry Southern and adapted from the comic by Jean-Claude Forest and Claude Brule, "Barbarella" definitely accomplishes its purpose of making Jane into a major sex symbol.
+For years and years thereafter, though, Fonda almost never mentioned "Barbarella" again except when asked about it directly.
 During her protest phase, Fonda disparaged it.
 It didn't fit into her attempts to be taken "seriously" as an opponent of the Vietnam War and advocate for various other causes.

 “I have a dream – to do a sequel to ‘Barbarella.’
 Not a remake, a sequel!
 Look, I get shtupped by a blind angel, OK?
 Let’s just take it from there.”

 Fonda professes to see the humor in the whole premise.

 “I think it could be funny – and feminist.”Jane is a very complicated woman, evidently.
 While she blows the horn of empowerment and independence, Jane throughout her life has preferred the company of strong men - who she later spitefully disparages after she leaves them.
 Word is that, at the time, Jane just wanted to do whatever would make Vadim happy, and what made him happy in 1968 was "Barbarella."
 People who only see the political Jane are missing the underlying comfort she apparently finds in pleasing her man, which is not radical at all.
 If one wanted to psychoanalyze her, the political stuff that has caused her so much anger through the years can be seen as her acting out like a little girl against her daddy-figure fixation.
 The real Jane is on display as Barbarella, a sex kitten prancing for her man.

 This film led directly to Jane's award-winning role in "They Shoot Horses, Don't They," which she herself apparently considers the turning point of her career.